 How to Plant a Tree in Your Garden

-Plant it well and take care of it, and your tree will pay dividends, providing your yard with color, shade and structure for many years to come.
+Plant trees well and they will pay dividends, providing your yard with color, shade and structure for many years to come.

 When to Start: Late autumn